cicorias/Castle-Winbuntu/README.md

 While upgrading was perhaps the right decision for several other reasons, it really didn't resolve either of the issues I'd sought to remedy initially; the YCM plugin still complained about the version of Vim, and `sudo apt-get install` now seemed even more busted than ever, having added a decorative new `sudo: no tty present and no askpass program specified` error to it's limited output.
 I finally resolved this by downgrading several packages (--see the `wget`, `dpkg -i` commands and `/dev/tty` permissions changes noted above...), however each time I was subsequently tempted to run `sudo apt-get update`, I reflexively hesitated, - wondering if doing so might upset the seemingly fragile balance I'd worked to achieve.

-Again, in retrospect these issues were highly build/environment specific, (and I'll admit due in part to my misunderstanding of how sudo/root actually works with environment variables in WSL), and would seem comparatively rare, especially for those who have already checked their build version for any surprises ;) In any case, since this was a much less straightforward and time-consuming process than I had anticipated, I'm including this information in case it might be useful to the similarly impetuous :)
+Again, in retrospect these issues were highly build/environment specific, (and I'll admit ~due in part to my misunderstanding of how sudo/su actually works with environment variables in WSL~ *how sudo/su really just work in general* - see my table [below](#Another quick note on sudo/su/root)), and would seem comparatively rare, especially for those who have already checked their build version for any surprises ;) In any case, since this was a much less straightforward and time-consuming process than I had anticipated, I'm including this information in case it might be useful to the similarly impetuous :)

 ### Acknowledgements!